How to Become a Frontend Developer in 2026

 Reality

-A strong portfolio with 3–4 live projects outweighs a degree at most companies.
-Employers test practical skills in interviews, not academic credentials.
+A strong portfolio with 3–4 live projects outweighs a degree at most tech companies.
+Hiring managers evaluate practical skills through coding tasks and portfolio reviews, not academic credentials.

 European Market